top of page

 But now, we wonder: Can we green deserts at scale?

-I would anticipate her answer to be: yes, we may.
+I would anticipate her answer to be yes, scale we may.

-Let us all find the courage to blaze new trails at work, home, and life.
+Let us all find the courage to explore and blaze new trails at work, home, and life.

 DON'T just START WITH WHY